Pinocchio's Daring Journey

-Pinocchio's Daring Journey is a dark ride at Disneyland in California, Tokyo Disneyland, and Disneyland Park in Paris.
+Pinocchio's Daring Journey is a dark ride at Tokyo Disneyland, Disneyland, and Disneyland Park (Paris).
 Located in the Fantasyland section of each park, this ride is based on Disney's 1940 animated film version of the classic story, which was the studio's second animated feature film.
 The attraction tells an abbreviated version of the film, with Pinocchio escaping from Stromboli's puppet show and visiting Pleasure Island, ignoring Jiminy Cricket's advice.
 Monstro the whale makes an appearance, and Pinocchio is finally reunited with Geppetto and turned into a real boy.

 The attraction was built in 1983, as part of Disneyland's "New Fantasyland" expansion.

 History

 In 1976, Disney Imagineers decided to remove the Mickey Mouse Club Theater in Disneyland and insert a Pinocchio-themed dark ride into the space.
 It was originally intended for the guests to ride in cars designed to resemble Geppetto's wood-carved toys.
 However, the idea was put on hold for a while before it was revived for the opening of Tokyo Disneyland in 1983.
 The attraction came to Disneyland a month and a half later as part of the complete overhaul of Fantasyland.

 The Disneyland ride is placed in the Fantasyland courtyard, where the Mickey Mouse Club Theater originally stood.
 The building is topped with three decorative weathervanes which look like a school of eight fish, a stork with a baby, and a whale.
 The exterior of the building is based on concept art of Stromboli's theater drawn by Gustaf Tenggren.

 The Disneyland version of the ride was the first Disney parks attraction to use holographic material, which appears on a handheld mirror in the scene where the boys turn into donkeys on Pleasure Island.
 The Pepper's ghost illusion (used extensively in the Haunted Mansion) is used when the Blue Fairy disappears, leaving a pile of fiber-optic fairy dust on the floor.